 What are the VAT rates in different countries?

 VAT rates vary from country to country.
-As of October 1, 2020, Hungary has the highest VAT rate at 27%, followed by Denmark, Norway, and Sweden at 25%.
-Standard tax rates range from 20% to 22%.
+As of April 1, 2023, Hungary has the highest VAT rate at 27%, followed by Denmark, Norway, Croatia and Sweden at 25%.
+In the EU, standard tax rates range from 17% to 27%.
 For example, 20% in Austria, Bulgaria, Estonia, France, Great Britain, Russia and Slovakia, and 21% in Belgium, Latvia, Lithuania, the Netherlands, Spain and the Czech Republic.
-The lowest rates are set in Lebanon (11%), Switzerland (7.7%), Thailand (7%), and Singapore (7%).
+The lowest standard rates are set in Andorra (4.5%), United Arab Emirates (5%), Switzerland and Liechtenstein (7.7%).

 Many countries impose this tax on overseas purchases, including items purchased on eBay.
 Whether the buyer will be required to pay VAT sometimes depends on the price of the order, the location of the item, and the final shipping address.